DesignrKnight/js-package-info/README.md

 # JS Package Info
-GitHub Actions to analyze the packages used in a JavaScript project.
-Helps mainatiners have control over the packages used in project.
+GitHub Action to analyze the packages used in a JavaScript project.
+Helps maintainers have control over the packages used in the project.

 What it does:
  - Lists the unused packages
- - Lists the expected size of the node modules after deployemnt
+ - Lists the expected size of the node modules after deployment

 ## Usage
 Adding the following to your workflow will create a new job using the js-package-info Actions.